DanskSupermarked/ds-frontend/docs/scripts/utils/responsive-classes.md

 ## `#.init()`

-Set class on `<body>` and updates on window resize and orienchange.
+Set class on `<body>` and updates on window resize and orientation change.

 ## `#.on('media:changed', callback)`